 Tear trough filler/ Eye rejuvenation

 In our youthful days, when still producing enough collagen, we have fat pads around our faces and these pads are bound in place by collagen.
-As collagen stores deplete, the pads loose support and shit downwards due to gravity and this crease hollowness under our eyes and give us shadows.
+As collagen stores deplete, the pads loose support and shift downwards due to gravity and this create hollowness under our eyes and give us shadows.

 Dermal fillers are used to fill up the hallow spaces and gives back volume.
 This reduces the shadows and create a youthful appearance.